 If you like rocking wigs and weaves to get through a hair transition, you can create cornrows as your base style before slipping on a wig or attaching a weave.

 Buns, topknots and chignons are all easy and elegant ways to style transitioning hair.
 This is definitely one of the easiest styles to create, but be careful not to get lazy about it: give your hairline a rest from this sleek 'do at least a couple of times per week.
 This cuts down on the risk of thinning hair around your edges.
-Speaking of edges, there are plenty of edge control products out there to keep that hairline laid, so try one of the healthier options such as Shea Moisture Jamaican Black Castor Oil Strengthen, Grow & Restore Edge Treatment or Creme of Nature Argan Oil Perfect Edges (both available at Amazon) instead of an alcohol-laden gel that will dry out your mane.
+Speaking of edges, there are plenty of edge control products out there to keep that hairline laid, so try one of the healthier options, such as Shea Moisture Jamaican Black Castor Oil Strengthen & Restore Edge Treatment or Creme of Nature Argan Oil Perfect Edges, instead of an alcohol-laden gel that will dry out your mane.

 For some women, weaving their hair away during transitioning is much easier.
 You can even choose extensions that mimic natural hair so that you can get an idea of what your new texture will look like on you.
 Twist and braid extensions are easy enough to get from a professional who's qualified in this area.
-When worn correctly and caring for your own hair while sporting them, weaves cut back on the frustration of dealing with different textures during your grow-out phase.
+When worn correctly, weaves cut back on the frustration of dealing with different textures during your grow-out phase.

 You'll probably find at least one or two favorite transitioning hairstyles to get you through your journey to natural hair.
 Don't feel you have to try every single one.
-Do what works for you and your texture, even if it means you're wearing the same style almost all the time!
-As your tresses grow, you'll become more comfortable with your hair and product choices, and one day, you'll no longer be a transitioner, but a 100 percent natural woman.
+Do what works for you and your texture, even if it means you're wearing the same style almost all the time.
+As your tresses grow, you'll become more comfortable with your hair and product choices, and one day, you'll be able to say your hair is all-natural.